malariagen/Sadat-GSoC/README.md

 # fastq-classifier

-`fastq-classifier` assigns paired-end whole-genome sequencing reads to one of five major *Anopheles* groups from a short FASTQ prefix, before read alignment or variant calling.
-The predicted group can guide the choice of reference genome for later analysis.
+`fastq-classifier` uses a fixed number of read pairs from the beginning of the two FASTQ files for a paired-end whole-genome sequencing sample.
+The k-mer counts from these read pairs are used to classify the sample as one of five *Anopheles* groups before read alignment or variant calling, and the predicted group can then guide the choice of reference genome for alignment.

-The model uses five labels:
+For every sample, the classifier reports one of the following five labels:

 | Label | Taxonomic group |
 |---|---|